Here’s a list of just some of the key elements of why people use social media:

 The beauty of social media, and the most important thing that we can remember, is that we do really have control over what we see and who we interact with.

 With that, use your social media tools to filter out the bad, and bring in the good.
 If there’s a person, group or page that bothers you, you can unfriend, unfollow and/or stop seeing their posts temporarily and/or permanently (depending on the platform).
 Please consult the help section of your social media platforms to learn more specifics.

 Remember, you are in control and you know what’s best for you; don’t feel bad about taking these actions.

 Once you’ve determined what isn’t working, add more of what is!
 This is one of the really fun parts of social media.
 Add the people, groups, things and organizations that really give you a positive spark.
-For those who use Facebook, you can even prioritize what you see first in your newsfeed.
-Here’s an example of how to do that in the infographic using the Brain Energy Support Team (BEST), as example, to the left.

 You also have another great superpower on social media: encouraging others.
 Reinforce great posts and give others kindness, inspiration and hope with likes and positive comments.
 Model the kinds of posts you want to see, by creating great posts of your own.

 If you are the recipient of a negative comment or find yourself in a tense exchange, here are some great tips to help defuse the situation.